Lillard leads rested Trail Blazers past Knicks 116-113

 Knicks: It was the third of a four-game trip. … The Knicks went into the game with the league’s second-best defensive rating. … New York was coming off a 103-94 loss at Sacramento on Friday. … Randle fouled out with 16.6 seconds left.

+Trail Blazers: Lillard was 11-for-11 from the free thrown line.
+He has broken his own franchise record (64) for consecutive free throws made.
+He now has 66.

-Trail Blazers: Damian Lillard announced on Instagram that he and his fiancee welcomed twins on Thursday.
+DADDY DAME: Lillard announced on Instagram that he and his fiancee welcomed twins on Thursday.
 He wrote “Just call me Daddy Dame from now on.”
+The couple already has a toddler, Damian Jr.

+“Obviously I’ve had Dame Jr. almost three years now, and I think, well I don’t think, I know that the thing I enjoy the most is being his dad and going home to him every night and being around him every day.
+That’s something that I think has allowed me to be a better player, because I don’t take wins and losses home.”

 UP NEXT